Skip to content

 • src

 • The source image to be thresholded.
-It is crucial for defining the input image on which adaptive thresholding will be applied.
+It is crucial for defining the input on which the adaptive thresholding operation will be performed.

 • Comfy dtype: IMAGE